kanhaiya-gupta/AASX-Digital/docs/AASX_ETL_PIPELINE.md

 ## Output Formats

-The ETL pipeline generates multiple output formats, each optimized for specific use cases:
+The ETL pipeline generates **7 comprehensive export formats**, each optimized for specific use cases and ensuring complete data accessibility:

 ### 1. JSON Format (General Purpose)
 ```json